crankyoldgit/IRremoteESP8266/README.md

 Seb's notes : I also changed the pulse parameters for Samsung, update the Panasonic and Samsung decoders and remove the SANYO decoders.
 The IR decoder was successfully tested with Panasonic and Samsung remote controls.

-Marcos Marinho's notes :Many improvements and changes are done at this version,  see changelog.md .
+Marcos Marinho's notes :Many improvements and changes are done at this version,  see changelog.md here . (changelog.md)  .

 To avoid changes use new functions so send IR .

-Use 32 bits  larger protocol use for while .
+Use for 32 bits  larger protocol  .

      send_address("PANASONIC",0x4004,0x100bcbd);
-     send_address("SANYO",0x1FC0,0x00);
+     send_address("SANYO",0x1FC0,0x00); hangelog.md

-Others  :
+Others .

      send_raw("NEC",0xc53a9966,32) ;
      send_raw("SONY",0x090,12) ;

-And the protocol is decoded to String at results->protocol.
+Protocol is decoded to String at results->protocol.

 ## Installation